rsantellan/wordpress-ecommerce/wp-content/plugins/frontend-edit-profile/README.md

 frontend-edit-profile
 =====================

-Wordpress plugin to add profile edit to your frontend with shortcode
+Wordpress plugin to add profile information to your frontend with shortcode, no coding required.

 for more information
 http://wordpress.org/plugins/frontend-edit-profile/

+Available Languages

+- German by Fabian Kromer

+- Italian by Anja

-Need help to translate this plugin, send your translate to dev@dulabs.com
+Translate this plugin for community, send your translate to dev@dulabs.com or create pull request